petrspelos/theme-me-up/README.md

 - Support all options wallhaven offers for filtering
 - Maybe allow for caching of results
-- Support other systems, currently made just for my Elementary OS (will probably run on Ubuntu).
+- ~~Support other systems, currently made just for my Elementary OS (will probably run on Ubuntu).`~~
+    - Supports Linux with Gnome, and Windows.
+Add support for other wallpaper options in Linux (eg. feh).